 You can buy the card at almost all metro stations, train stations and airports (if the card is sold out, you can try another window or station).
 For arrivals at CDG airport, the easiest way to buy a card is at the SNCF ticket offices.

-Read: Plan your itinerary for 3 days in Paris.
+☞ Learn more: Plan your trip with our itinerary for 3 days in Paris.

 Note: Children’s prices are half price.